KasselLabs/editor/README.md

 You can use `__editorURL` special parameter to change the intended editor iframe URL to the one on your dev server

-# Support

-Please read the API documentation available on [Videomatik's website](https://videomatik.com.br) or contact the developers through our Discord server (invite link available at our website).